004 - Caves

 - 1 cups of boiling water

-- 1 child or more if you have them
+- 1 colour or more if you have them

 - Put all the ingredients in a large bowl and mix.
 As soon as it starts to bond together and is hard to mix, take it out of the bowl throw it on a board and knead until it takes on the look and consistency of play dough.
 It will be hot when you take it out of the bowl so be careful.